 |Household Size||Yearly Income||Monthly Income||Weekly Income|

 Before visiting one of our food pantries, please contact the appropriate location below to obtain a referral.

 Franklin and Delaware county residents

 Franklin and Delaware County residents do not need a referral.
 They can visit www.lssfoodpantries.org to place an order and make an appointment for a mobile pantry pick-up.

 Caldwell or Southeast Ohio mobile food pantries

 Referrals to the mobile pantry can be made one week prior to its visitation date.
-A referral is not needed to visit the LSS Delaware County Food Pantry.
-Simply stop in during business hours.

 Clients must bring ID as well as an ID for every member of their household.